qiubrandon/solar-energy-predictor/README.md

 # Solar Energy Predictor

 Welcome to the **Solar Energy Predictor** project!
-Its not very flashy nor does it work super well, but it can be helpful for solar farmers, if they want to predict solar irradiance (GHI). 🚀
+Its not very flashy nor does it explore any further robust prediction, but it can be helpful for solar farmers, if they want to predict solar irradiance (GHI). 🚀

 ---